 Answers to Your Video Visit Questions

-Video visits allow you to have a real-time video appointment with your doctor using a smartphone or tablet without having to come into the office.
-It’s an alternative to traditional office visits, giving you a fast and convenient way to connect with your doctor for things like follow-up visits and care for certain nonemergency conditions.
+Video visits allow you to have a real-time video appointment with your doctor using a smartphone, tablet or computer with an internet connection and a working camera and microphone.
+It’s an alternative to traditional office visits, giving you a fast and convenient way to connect with your doctor for things like follow-up visits and care for certain nonemergency conditions, without having to come into the office.

 During a video visit, your doctor will discuss your health concerns, review your medical record information, and recommend a treatment plan.
 Your doctor may also be able to prescribe any needed medication and send a digital prescription to your preferred pharmacy.

 A summary of your visit and any applicable prescriptions can be found in your My UC Health (MyChart) account.